google/applied-machine-learning-intensive/v2/05_deep_learning/00_convolutional_neural_networks/slides.md

 1. Take maximum value in each window

 <!--
 Pooling is a type of downsampling that often occurs after convolution.
-The goal is to reduce the size of the training data before it goes into the fully connected network, without losing much information.
+The goal is, without losing much information, to reduce the size of the training data before it goes into the fully connected network.

 -->